raghavguptaa/2Weeks_Git-Github-Challenge/README.md

 :warning: Do Not 'git init' a repository inside a repository.:warning:

-If you did make a repository inside a repository itself, then you have to delete the **folder** consisting the second repsitory.
+If you did make a repository inside a repository itself, then you have to delete the **folder** consisting the second repository.

 - COMMITTING